-Our team is delivering additional emergency refuge areas (ERA) on the M25 between junctions 24 and 25 to increase safety.
+Our team is delivering additional emergency refuge areas (ERA) on the M25 between junctions 24 and 25.

 The new refuge areas will give extra safe places for drivers to pull over in case of an emergency on the M25 smart motorway.